How To Make Money Blogging For Beginners

 While ad platforms like Mediavine and AdThrive are for more established bloggers with over a certain number of sessions, Google Adsense is an excellent way to make money blogging for beginners.

 There aren’t many requirements to join, and the amount of traffic you receive doesn’t matter.
 Win-win!
 Just don’t expect to make a ton with ads initially.
-However, as your blog grows, so will your revenue in this area.
+However, your revenue in this area will grow as your blog grows.

 Making money blogging as beginners takes time.
 There is no myth about that here.
 But that does not mean that you shouldn’t pursue monetization options early.